piermafrost/GEOCLIM5_sulf/README.Sulfur-Experiments.md

 	oxygen feedback strength cases (see commented examples of configuration).
         * `DYNSOIL_INIT`: Path & name of the DynSoil initial condition file.
 Similarly to COMBINE initial condition, it would be preferrable to start from the numerical steady-state of the calibration run.
-	However, DynSoil initialization files take a lot of memory and cannot be stored on GitHub.
+	However, DynSoil initialization files require too much memory to be stored on GitHub.
 For this reason, the current configuration starts from the analytical steady-state (computed by the code): `DYNSOIL_INIT='startup:eq'`.
 	This inaccuracy of numerical versus analytical steady-state of the regolith profiles will cause a rapid (50kyr) peak of CO2 of +15ppmv, resorbing in ~1Myr, if one launches a unperturbed run with 'startup:eq' DynSoil initial condition.